-This year, Enterprise SU are celebrating student enterprise at Queen's by hosting a May Ball.
+Join us as we celebrate student enterprise at Queen's by hosting our annual May Ball.

-The May Ball will be a glittering black tie event, taking place on the evening of Friday 10 May in the spectacular Great Hall at Queen's.
-The event will showcase and award the high calibre of students who we've worked with over the years and thank our support networks, both within Queen's and externally.
+The May Ball is a glittering black tie event, taking place in the spectacular Great Hall at Queen's.
+The event showcases and awards the high calibre of students who we've worked with over the years and thanks our support networks, both within Queen's and externally.

-During the event, the following categories will be awarded:
+During the event, the following categories are awarded:

 - Student Entrepreneur of the Year

 - Enterprise Educator of the Year

 - Rising Star